mervealgan/readability/README.rst

                        each text on stdin and should return tokenized output on stdout.
 Not applicable when reading from stdin.

-For proper results, the text should be tokenized.
+Recommended tokenizers:

-- For English, I recommend "tokenizer", cf. http://moin.delph-in.net/WeSearch/DocumentParsing
+- For English and German, I recommend "tokenizer", cf. http://moin.delph-in.net/WeSearch/DocumentParsing
 - For Dutch, I recommend the tokenizer that is part of the Alpino parser: http://www.let.rug.nl/vannoord/alp/Alpino/.